 Ed Underwood is retired from a 35-year career in agricultural lending, business consultation, tax planning, appraisal, business analysis, project management, relationship management, and systems implementation.
 Ed is happy to now have one focus, which is the continuing care and advocacy for his 23-year-old son who has intractable epilepsy and an intellectual/developmental disability.
 Ed and John squeeze the most out of traditional services, while optimizing the potential of self-direction.

 Peek at “John’s Dream Ice Cream” on Facebook or Instagram for just one piece of the puzzle.
 To learn more about John's story, click here.

 Keith Williams has a lifelong physical disability and has been directing his own care since 1986.
 A resident of PA, he's the Advocacy & Outreach Coordinator for My Center for Independent Living (MyCIL).

-Pamela Zotynia has 30+ years' experience working in the human services supporting people with disabilities to self-direct their lives.
-She is currently employed as the Associated Director-Participant Directed Supports at Values Into Action in Pennsylvania.
-She shares her home with her 34-year-old son, Robert, who chose to self direct his supports and services.
+Pamela Zotynia has 30+ years of experience working in human services supporting people with disabilities to self-direct their lives.
+She is currently employed as the Director-Participant Directed Supports at Values Into Action in Pennsylvania.
+She shares her home with her 36-year-old son, Robert, who chose to self-direct his supports and services.
 Learn more about Pam and Robert's story here.

 If you are interested to learn more about the Participant Council, please contact Molly Morris at email@example.com